Sailor Moon Classic

 "Oh, did he?"
 Serena tried to smile, "Good for him."

 Oh!
 That Melvin's got such a big mouth!

 Just when she was thinking of ways to kill Melvin, her mother suddenly asked, "So, what did you get, Serena?"

 She suddenly felt sick, wishing that she had kept her mouth shut the moment she had walked through the door and had ran straight up to her room.

 "Um..." she stuttered, "About that... um... you see-"

 "Let me see," Isabelle held out her hand.

 In the end she knew it was hopeless.
 No matter what she said or did, she wasn't getting out of this mess.
 Reluctantly she handed over her test with a weak, "Okay..."

 And then she waited.
 Isabelle took one look at it and...

-"Y-Yes, Mom?" she couldn't help but step back, waiting for the blow to come since her mother was now spinning the spatula in her hand menacingly.
+"Y-Yes, Mom?" she couldn't help stepping back, waiting for the blow to come since her mother was now holding the spatula in her hand menacingly.